Class and Object in Java

-Classes and Objects in Java are the fundamental components of OOP’s.
-Often there is a confusion between classes and objects.
-In this tutorial, we try to tell you the difference between Class and Object in Java.
+Classes and Objects in Java are the fundamental components of OOP.
+Often there is confusion between classes and objects.
+In this tutorial, we try to tell you the difference between a Class and an Object in Java.
+First, let us understand what they are.

 What is Class in Java?

-Class are a blueprint or a set of instructions to build a specific type of object.
-It is a basic concept of Object-Oriented Programming which revolve around the real-life entities.
-Class in Java determines how an object will behave and what the object will contain.
+A Class is a blueprint or a set of instructions to build a specific type of object.
+It is a basic concept of Object-Oriented Programming which revolves around real-life entities.
+A class in Java determines how an object will behave and what the object will contain.

 Syntax of Class in Java